XingchenCedricXu/xingchencedricxu.github.io/_pages/about.md

 *Expanding Intelligence.
 Advancing Humanity.*

-I am a Postdoctoral Research Fellow affiliated with the Center for Science of Science & Innovation at Kellogg, directed by [Dashun Wang](https://www.dashunwang.com/).
+I am a Postdoctoral Research Fellow affiliated with the Center for Science of Science & Innovation at Kellogg, led by [Dashun Wang](https://www.dashunwang.com/).
+I am also affiliated with the Northwestern Innovation Institute (NII) and the Ryan Institute on Complexity.

 I got my PhD in Information Systems at the Michael G. Foster School of Business, University of Washington.
 I was fortunate to work under the supervision of Professor [Yong Tan](http://faculty.washington.edu/ytan/index.htm).
 Before my Ph.D. career, I studied Information Management and Information Systems at the School of Economics and Management, Tsinghua University.